Personalization of Large Language Models: A Survey: Foundations of Personalized LLMs

 \subsection{Space of Personalized Generations}

-In this section, we briefly formalize and analyze the problem of personalized LLMs and their solution spaces.
+In this section, we briefly formalize and analyze the problem of personalized LLMs and their solution spaces and provide an intuitive overview in Figure~\ref{fig:space-of-personalized-generations}.
 This serves two purposes: providing intuition on the difficulty of the problem and characterizing the properties and unique advantages that relate to other well-studied problems.